 Building on the impact and symbolism of color in its ability to evoke human emotions, she addresses themes ranging from the self & the other, the inner & outer world, the visible & the invisible, dream & reality, while consistently suggesting shifts in perspective.
 Drawn to how the human body interacts with and reacts to its sensitive environment – colors, textures, and sounds – she places physicality at the root of her creative process.
 Her body becomes an inherent part of the artwork, both object and subject of it, whether performative or materialized.
 Exploring the imperceptible, she exposes the invisible, the intangible, and the inaudible’s transient yet boundless influence over our physical and emotional selves.

-Roescheisen’s early work (2013—2017/18) shows an autobiographical part that is mixed with underlying concepts such as iconography, poetry, literature, medieval art, German romanticism, Gothic architecture and fairy tales.
-Dream and reality switch in a constant interplay.
-Furthermore her work shifts between child- and adulthood, shedding light on human existence through diverse artistic mediums.
+Roescheisen’s early work (2013—2017/18) reveals an autobiographical element, which she cultivates through the underlying concepts of iconography, poetry, literature as they manifest in Medieval art, German Romanticism, Gothic architecture, and fairy tales.
+In a subtle interplay between dream and reality, her work drifts between childhood and adulthood, laying bare hidden depths of human existence through diverse artistic mediums.

 Her video works, considered by the artist as “paintings in motion and emotion,” are slow and deliberate.
 A chromatic visual tableau, her part-sculpture part-video La Pietà (2013) revisits medieval Christian iconography, all-the-while engaging with the relationship between mother and child, the construction of the self, and feminine identity.
 Bridging Grey (2017—2019), her most recent performance video piece, pursues this cinematic narration as she poetically and incisively repaints the world of human emotions.
 Weaving the gradual flow of images with musical compositions, they shape a new level of interpretation, encouraging the viewer to exist outside of space and time and retreat into his emotional self.